andersen-ev/TechTestWeb/README.md

 ## Submission

 Please send us the link to a github repository (Bitbucket etc. are acceptable too) with your completed submission.
 This must include a `README` explaining how to run your submission and any other infromation you think is relevant, such as how you would expand the application.

+If you want to keep your submission repository secret then please invite [Mark](https://github.com/MarkHardwick-Dev) & [Tom](https://github.com/magerags)

 We understand that time can be difficult to find whilst applying to jobs so feel free to include in your `README` an explanation of any compromises you made (e.g. tested partially due to time).